yuh-m/42_born2beroot/README.md

 - https://www.sudo.ws/about/intro/
 - https://man7.org/linux/man-pages/man8/sudo.8.html
 - __Configure policies:__
-  - Create a folder to keep sudo log when enabling on the policies
+  - Create `/var/log/sudo` folder to keep sudo log when enabling on the policies
   - To set sudo policies and following best practices.
 Instead of editing the /etc/sudoers.
 The local changes were in the `/etc/sudoers/.d` using visudo (it checks for any misspelling before saving)
   - the path `/etc/sudoers/.d` is already included in the `/etc/sudoers` as default
   - requiretty means it can only runs sudo commands on logged-in terminal session.